 1/4 c thinly sliced shallot or red onion

 1/4-1/2 c shaved fennel

 6-8 radishes, thinly sliced

 1/4 c black olives, pitted and roughly chopped

 10 oz tuna packed in olive oil, drained (see notes)

 1. In a bowl big enough to hold all of the ingredients, stir together the garlic, lemon juice, vinegar, and olive oil.
 Add the rest of the ingredients and toss gently.

 2. Taste and adjust seasoning, if necessary.
 It might need salt, or an extra splash of lemon or vinegar.

-Notes I used a 10 oz (300 g) jar, but don’t sweat it if you can only find an 8 oz can, or some other amount: This is a salad, after all, not a cake, and you can adjust the quantities to your taste and budget.
-This is salad, after all, not a cake.
+Notes: I used a 10 oz (300 g) jar, but don’t sweat it if you can only find an 8 oz can, or some other size.
+This is a salad, after all, not a cake, and you can adjust the quantities to your taste and budget.
 Serve the salad with toasted or grilled bread, or on a bed of crisp romaine or butter lettuce.